aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/50-project-structure.en.md

 This project is a .NET CDK Console application project responsible for generating AWS CloudFormation templates that create Unicorn Store application hosting environment.
 The hosting environment, at the high level, consists of the Amazon [Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) and [Relational Database Service (RDS)](https://aws.amazon.com/rds/).
 Under the hood the infrastructure built by this project is more complex, including various networking components, like a load balancer, virtual private cloud, subnets, security groups (firewall rules), roles and others.

 However, despite the sophistication of the cloud infrastructure produced by this project, the amount and complexity of the code required to implement it is strikingly low.
-In fact, **the "meat" code of the project is less than 100 lines of C# code**!
-That makes this project the smallest in the entire solution.

 > ProdEnvInfraAsCode project is going to be run by the "build" part of the CI/CD pipeline, and *not manually* by developers, except for debugging purposes discussed in later chapters.